TosbackCgusBridge-Bot/CGUs-versions/Salesforce/Privacy Policy.md

   8. Communications preferences

 Salesforce.com offers Visitors, Customers, and Attendees who provide contact information a means to choose how the Company uses the information provided.
-You may manage your receipt of marketing and non-transactional communications by clicking on the “unsubscribe” link located on the bottom of the Company’s marketing emails. ou may manage your receipt of marketing and non-transactional communications by clicking on the “unsubscribe” link located on the bottom of the Company’s marketing emails.
+If you provide salesforce.com with contact information, you can manage how the Company uses your information by accessing our Preference Center.
+You may manage your receipt of marketing and non-transactional communications by clicking on the “unsubscribe” link located on the bottom of the Company’s marketing emails.
 Additionally, you can unsubscribe here.

   9. Correcting and updating your information